SoftwareAG/cumulocity-clients-cs/DeviceSDK/Documentation/README.md

 *   The client libraries use the Cumulocity REST interfaces as underlying communication protocol as described in [Device integration using REST](https://cumulocity.com/guides/device-sdk/rest/).
 *   All examples and libraries are open source and can be found at the [Bitbucket M2M repositories](https://bitbucket.org/m2m).

-### Hello world example
+### Hello world REST example

 The easiest starting point is the [Hello world example](REST/hello-world.md).
-Note, that you can develop with any IDE and any build tool that you prefer, but the examples focus on .NET Core SDK and Visual Studio.
+Note that you can develop with any IDE and any build tool that you prefer, but the examples focus on .NET Core SDK and Visual Studio.

 ### Developing REST clients